π

 General GNOME Notes for Setup and Initial Steps

-If you want to extract all the `gsettings` commands from this page:
+In case you want to extract all the `gsettings` commands from this page in one go:

 wget "https://www.karl-voit.at/Gnome-Setup/source.org.txt"